-Fiona is Global Head of Marketing for Consumer Markets and Industrial Markets at KPMG.
-She has instigated and delivered a wide range of global marketing programmes, a number of which focus on India.
+Fiona was Global Head of Marketing for Consumer Markets and Industrial Markets at KPMG.
+She instigated and delivered a wide range of global marketing programmes, a number of which focus on India.
 She has 14 years marketing and communications experience gained in a variety of financial, legal and public sector organisations.

 Richard works at the British Museum where he is a curator for the South and Southeast Asia collections in the Department of Asia.
 He has curated many exhibitions there over the last 20 years, most recently on the paintings of Rabindranath Tagore, and on the narratives of Bengal.
 He is the author of Hindu Art (1992) and Bengali Myths (2006) amongst other publications and currently works on a research project in Arunachal Pradesh.

 Rachel is currently Dance Education Officer at Southbank Centre.
 After gaining a degree in music, dance and drama, Rachel went on to train in South Asian dance and completed an MPhil in the development of bharatanatyam in England.
 She has worked in a wide range of environments, choreographing and teaching in schools, community, special needs, site-specific, public and professional contexts and has collaborated with many cultural organisations.
 Rachel has acted as assessor for Arts Council England London and is currently on the dance panel for the Olivier Awards.

 Hanna is a communications professional, with a diverse international background, specialising in public relations and public affairs.
 Having obtained a first class honours degree she has worked in the European Commission and currently works for Tetra Strategy.
 Hanna formerly trained as a dancer, bringing a real passion for dance, and is a Dance UK member.